medined/perl-5-by-example/perl_5_by_example/functions.md

 <P>The rest of the chapter is devoted to showing you some of the built-in
 function of Perl.
 These little nuggets of functionality will become part of your arsenal of programming weapons.

-<H2><A name="String Functions">String Functions</A></H2>The first set of
+## String Functions

-functions that we'll look at are those that deal with strings.
+The first set of functions that we'll look at are those that deal with strings.
 These functions let you determine a string's length, search for a sub-string, and change the case of the characters in the string, among other things.
 Table 5.1 shows Perl's string functions.